DSC-McMaster-U/vscode-can-do-that/1_basics.md

 # The Basics: GUI and File Navigation

-Remember `Cmd/Ctrl + Shift + P` is your best friend!

-If you ever forgot the basics, just type "Help" in command pallete and a bunch of helpful options will pop up.

-Instead of using the file navigation pane on the left to find files, use `Cmd + P` to search for a file, it's much faster!

 Here's a short list of useful GUI Navigation shortcuts:

 - Command Pallete: `Cmd + Shift + P`